arlogy/jsu/doc/jsu_event.md

 ## JsuEvt.EventTarget()

-Constructor function implementing the JavaScript `EventTarget` interface.
-Returns a new object hosting functions of the interface thereof as custom properties.
-The returned object can be extended with new properties if necessary.
+Constructor function to create an object that can be used according to the JavaScript `EventTarget` interface.
+The returned object hosts functions of the interface thereof as custom properties and can be extended with new properties if necessary.

 ```javascript
 // Example